 Things do not always go according to plan.

 It’s like the old saying, “Things go best for those who make the best of things.”
 It’s hard to accept when things don’t go the way we are hoping.
-By accepting this fact of life, we are able to discover the best of things without the hinderance of resentment and fear, free from anxiety.
+By accepting this fact of life, we can discover the best of things without the hindrance of resentment and fear, free from anxiety.

 Pain is a part of life.

 Pain is hard.
 Accepting pain and moving through it is even harder.
-If we are able to the acknowledge the pain, we can allow ourselves to feel it, heal and grow from it instead of being stuck trying to control it or stuff it down.
+If we can acknowledge the pain, we can allow ourselves to feel it, heal and grow from it instead of being stuck trying to control it or stuff it down.